ThomasWins/GreedyAlgorithm/README.md

 tomatoes from x pots and splitting them evenly across all x pots.
 The code is MADE to fail in some cases (showing greediness).
 Overall the project taught me how greedy algorithms work and the downsides to trying to achieve a simpler runtime.

-My Java code can be found in src
+Main can be found in TomatoesDriver.java